 Ruby on Rails, or "Rails" is an open-source framework gaining popularity over the years.
 First introduced in 2004, it is built on the Ruby programming language and follows the Model-View-Controller (MVC) architecture pattern.

 Rails is the 16th most popular programming language as per the TIOBE Index for February 2023, with a rating of 0.83%.

-Why Choose Ruby on Rails for Enterprise Software Development?
+Why Use Ruby on Rails for Enterprise Application Development?